filipBan/filip.codes/content/blog/react-use-memo/index.md

 }
 ```

-Solution is to use the `useCallback` hook that will 'remember' one function and return that cached entity on every render as long as none of dependencies change:
+Solution is to use the `useCallback` hook that will 'remember' one function and return that cached entity on every render, as long as none of dependencies change:

 ```jsx{10}
 import React, { useCallback } from "react"